 Since its inception this past winter break, the Carleton Cupboard project has continued to serve students in need.

-Dean of Students Carolyn Livingston added that before the creation of the Cupboard, Carleton administration would urge staff to host meals for students over breaks.
-“Once the Career Center moved to Johnson House, we were able to reimagine the Sayles-Hill Campus Center for many offices,” Livingston said.
+Dean Carolyn Livingston added that before the creation of the cupboard, Carleton administration would urge staff to host meals for students over breaks.
+“Once the Career Center moved to Johnson House, we were able to reimagine [the Sayles-Hill Campus Center] for many offices,” Livingston said.
 “The concept of a Carleton Cupboard came after that.
 So, a good bit of dominoes had to fall first before creating the cupboard.”

-An opinion piece from the The New York Times about food insecurity on college campuses notably mentioned Carleton as a school that charges students a daily rate to stay on campus over breaks.
+An opinion piece from the The New York Times about food insecurity on college campuses notably mentioned Carleton, along with Smith College, as a school that charges students a daily rate to stay on campus over breaks.
 The Times described that financial burden as “substantial” to many lower-income students.

 Clark added that, in order to make the facility more accessible to all students, the cupboard is open every day from 8:00 a.m. to 8:00 p.m. during winter and spring breaks.
 In addition, students are not required to demonstrate financial need and reusable bags are supplied.
 Confidentiality is also guaranteed for everybody who uses the cupboard as it is only designed for use by one student at a time.